RakhithJK/dbeaver-dbeaver-wiki/Schema-compare.md

 ### Compare results

-Click on `Compare Schemas` to generate diff report.
+Click on `Compare Schemas` to generate a diff report.

 By default DDL diff is generated.
 It contains a series of create, alter and/or drop statements which will modify the schema on the right side.
 Thus it will make it identical to the schema on the left side.